Quantum Circuit Generation via test-time learning with large language models: Prompting as an interface for large language models

 Large language models (LLMs) are conditional generative systems: given an input sequence (the \emph{prompt}), the model produces a continuation sampled from a learned distribution.
-In practical deployments, prompting therefore acts as a high-leverage interface between user intent and model behaviour.
-Unlike fine-tuning or architectural modifications, prompting can be iterated rapidly, audited as a textual artefact, and adapted per task without retraining.
+Prompting therefore acts as a high-leverage interface between user intent and model behaviour that can be iterated rapidly, audited as a textual artefact, and adapted per task without retraining.

-\paragraph{Why prompting matters.} Prompt design shapes performance by constraining the space of plausible continuations.
-Seemingly minor changes in instructions, context, or output format can yield substantial differences in factuality, reasoning quality, verbosity, and tone.
-In particular, prompts that specify (i) the intended audience and level of technicality, (ii) the required structure (for example, bullet points, tables, or a fixed schema), and (iii) task constraints (length, permissible sources, excluded content) often improve usability and consistency.
-Prompting is also a mechanism for risk management: explicit constraints (for example, to avoid sensitive attributes, provide uncertainty qualifiers, or request verification steps) can reduce failure modes such as overconfident fabrication and inappropriate content.

-\paragraph{Core elements of effective prompts.} Across diverse tasks, effective prompts tend to include three ingredients: (1) \emph{goal specification} (what constitutes a correct or useful answer), (2) \emph{context provision} (relevant background, definitions, data, or examples), and (3) \emph{output contracts} (a declared format and acceptance criteria).
+\paragraph{Core elements of effective prompts.} Across diverse tasks, effective prompts include three ingredients: (1)~\emph{goal specification} (what constitutes a correct or useful output), (2)~\emph{context provision} (relevant background, definitions, data, or examples), and (3)~\emph{output contracts} (a declared format and acceptance criteria).
 Output contracts are particularly important for downstream automation, enabling deterministic parsing and evaluation.
-Where ambiguity is likely, prompts can instruct the model to surface assumptions or ask targeted follow-up questions rather than improvising missing details.